 Why Avoiding Fluval Stratum is GOOD for Your Aquarium

-Fluval Shrimp Stratum can effectively lower pHOpens in a new tab. and initially promises a healthy environment for shrimps.
+Fluval Shrimp Stratum can effectively lower pH and initially promises a healthy environment for shrimps.
 However, the lack of sustained nutrients leads to subpar plant growth and a stagnant tank environment over time.

 Welcome Shrimp Keepers!
 I’m here to share my personal experience with Fluval Shrimp Stratum.
 As many of you may know, Fluval Shrimp Stratum is a popular substrate choice in our community, renowned for its pH-lowering capabilities and its alleged suitability for our little shrimp friends.
 However, after a year of using this substrate in my tank, I have quite a tale to tell.
 So, buckle up as we dive deep into the world of Fluval Plant and Shrimp Stratum!